pishoyg/coptic/README.md

    - It is a plausible solution for the timestamping problem currently faced.
    - Support a fanout to platforms other than Anki.

+1. Run `checkmake`, `doctoc`, and `tidy` using pre-commits that download the hooks from a remote repo, so you won't have to assume the existence of the binaries on your local machine.

 1. Set up a more robust CI/CD pipelines. (p2, 20 hours)

    To start with, set up proper dependencies in Makefile.